UK Championship snooker 2020: ‘That's the Alex Higgins shot from ‘82’ – Trump's shot for the ages

 Trump drops in a long red at the start of the sixth, before a stunning blue with deep screw into the yellow pocket sends the white spinning off the upper right rail just above the blue pocket before curving violently back down the table.
 Oh my!
 That was a distant cousin of a similar shot on the same ball by Alex Higgins, in his famous 69 break against Jimmy White at The Crucible in 1982.

-‘That's the Higgins’ shot from ‘82’ – Trump produces shot for the ages

-The shot drew a gasp from Dave Hendon and Dominic Dale, with Hendon saying:
+The shot drew gasps from Dave Hendon and Dominic Dale on commentary, with Hendon saying:

 That is the exact same shot that [Alex] Higgins played in that famous 69 break that everybody talks about.